zstenger93/scop/README.md

 ## Color and Texture

-The texture file locations are saved in a vactor, so you can just switch them around on any object without recompiling etc.
+The texture file locations are saved in a vector, so you can just switch them around on any object without recompiling etc.

 Colors and textures enhance the visual appeal of 3D models.
 You can apply normal colors or use UV coordinates provided in the .obj file.